 In Nafplio, Greece, Jesse followed a trail at a dead end around a mountain and found this incredible viewpoint.

 He broke out another limited edition Busch Light at Cinque Terre to take in the view.

 It's important to recognize life's precious moments with something extra special.
 So when Jesse proposed to his fiance near Sintra, Portugal, they cracked open a special edition can to celebrate.

 Jesse still loves trying the local brews in every country he visits – but he just can't break this tradition of bringing along his favorites.

 “Sharing beer truly has the ability to bring people together and I’ve made some incredible connections around the world doing just that,” Jesse said.

 The company behind his beloved Busch Lattes couldn't agree more.

 “Jesse is pursuing an amazing feat and we’re proud to be along for the ride,” Anheuser-Busch InBev Vice President of Value Brands Daniel Blake said.
 “We couldn’t agree more with cracking a crisp, refreshing Busch Light after long hikes, at landmarks or wherever else his travels take him – it will be earned.
 We share his philosophy on beer bringing people together and value the loyalty he has to Busch Light!”

-We can’t travel right now, but we can live vicariously through photos and memories of trips from the past.
-And Jesse’s story is the perfect excuse to crack a cold one – preferably a Busch Light – and have a laugh.
+Jesse's story is the perfect excuse to crack a cold one – preferably a Busch Light – and have a laugh.

 Thanks to Jesse for sharing his amazing, unbelievable story with us.
 We love hearing from readers, subscribers, and members about where they've been and where they're going next – even if it doesn't involve a cheap can of beer.